emoses/emoses.org/content/posts/keeping-work-separate.md

 	helper = /usr/local/bin/awesome-security-tool helper
 ```

-I added this line near the to of my `dotfiles/git.config` (which is
+I added this line near the bottom of my `dotfiles/git.config` (which is
-symlinked to `~/.gitconfig`):
+symlinked to `~/.gitconfig`).
+Git applies configuration in order from top to bottom, with later values overwriting
+earlier values, so if this were at the top, it would be overwritten by the "global" configs from your base dotfiles.

 ```ini
 [include]
     path = ~/.local/git.config
 ```

-and then moved the work-specific config to `~/.local/git.config`.
+Then I moved the work-specific config to `~/.local/git.config`.
 Git is happy to silently ignore the include if
 there's nothing at that path, so I can safely sync this config down to any machine even if it doesn't need any local
 configuration.